 - Komachi uta Arasoi

 It has became common in recent times for Komachi to be portrayed as a beautiful woman who has turned old and lost her beauty and prestige.
 Abandoned by her lovers and full of regret, she wound up walking around her final years as an old, frail, and lonely beggar.
 However, she was adored by young locals for her romantic poetical notations.
 It is important to note though although this is a commonly told story, it is widely considered to be a fictional account of her life.

-A variety of rice, known as Akita Komachi, is named after the Poet.
+A variety of rice, known as Akita Komachi, is named after the Japanese poet.

 Additionally, a recent play was written about her, known as Call me Komachi.
 A modern reproduction of traditional heritage, the play was produced by Lemon Tart Productions and written by Christie Nieman.
 Call me Komachi was intended to portray the parallels between traditional Geisha life and a form of paid dating in Japan known as enjo kōsai.
 Although the play was not a wild success, it did enjoy several successful seasons in popular Australian venues in the years of 2003 through 2006.